Tinkerforge/doc/en/source/Hardware/Bricklets/Accelerometer.rst

 .. note::

- The Accelerometer Bricklet is discontinued and is no longer sold.
+ The Accelerometer Bricklet is discontinued.
+We are selling our remaining stock.
 The :ref:`Accelerometer Bricklet 2.0 <accelerometer_v2_bricklet>` is the recommended replacement.